NVISOsecurity/ansible-caldera/README.md

 ## Disclaimer

-This role is for use in the SANS 699 course and is provided as is.
+This role is meant for use in the SANS 699 course and is provided as is.

 ## License